Air transports of heads of state and government: Netherlands

 The government of the Netherlands operates as Dutch government aircraft a Boeing 737 BBJ as a means of transport for the Dutch Royal family and government officials such as the prime minister and other ministers.
 It is used not only to attend international conferences but also for private trips by King Willem-Alexander (who is a licensed commercial pilot type rated to fly the 737) and Queen Maxima.
 This aircraft, registered PH-GOV (GOVernment), was introduced in 2019 at a cost of 89m euros.
 A Fokker 70 registered PH-KBX (Koningin Beatrix) had been operated, but was retired in May 2017 in line with the withdrawal of the Fokker 70 from the fleet of KLM Cityhopper which had maintained the aircraft.
-Prior to the introduction of the Fokker 70, a Fokker F28 Fellowship registered PH-PBX (Princess BeatriX) had been used.

-A Gulfstream G650ER of the Royal Netherlands Air Force (RNLAF) is also available.

-The planes use their registrations as callsigns.

-North Macedonia

-Learjet 60, serving as VIP-transport with the Macedonian Air Force.

-The government of North Macedonia operated a Learjet 25B and a Learjet 60 in 2015.
-The planes use their registrations as callsigns.

-Norway

-Dassault Falcon 20, formerly serving as VIP transport with the Royal Norwegian Air Force.

-The air transport of the King and Prime Minister of Norway is mostly handled by commercial airliners with the VIPs travelling in business or first class.
-However, the Norwegian government will charter small private jets for government ministers when needed.
-The Royal Norwegian Air Force 717 Squadron at Rygge Air Station formerly maintained one Dassault Falcon 20 (5–9 passengers) for VIP transport of the royal family, ministers and armed forces senior staff.
-This plane flew under regular Norwegian Air Force callsigns, albeit with some changes.